UnstableDesign/A-Fabric-That-Remembers/README.md

 ### interface
 contains an Angular project that reads from the realtime database to update a webpage at https://a-fabric-that-remembers-rtd.web.app/

+### weave
+contains the weaving drafts and supporting documents used to develop the fabric.
+- the .ada file was used to develop the core strcutures, can can be opened in https://adacad-weaver.firebaseapp.com/
+- the .tiff file was directly sent to our TC2 loom for weaving (3W, 30epi, warped with 20/2 cotton)
+- the .psd file displays the particular relationships between stitch regions and mapping.
+- the structure/ directory contains all the generated structures for the weave as bitmaps.

+### documentation
+contains images used in this readme.

 ## Installing and Debugging the Hardware